‘Sports Illustrated’ Model Kate Bock Flaunts Pert Derriere On The Beach In High-Cut Yellow Swimsuit

 “Breathtaking photo,” one person wrote, while another said that Kate was their “woman crush every day.”

-“Can’t wait for your shoot,” commented another fan, referring to the babe’s potential feature in the 2020 edition of Sports Illustrated: Swimsuit Magazine.
+“Can’t wait for your shoot,” commented another fan, referring to the babe’s potential feature in the 2020 edition of Sports Illustrated: Swimsuit Edition.

 Instagram users should hardly be shocked by Kate’s NSFW display, as the model often shows some skin on social media.
-She did so again in another recent addition to her page that saw her flaunting even more of her flawless physique in a minuscule cheetah-print bikini — a look that sent her fans into an absolute frenzy.
+She did so again in another recent addition to her page that saw her flaunting even more of her flawless physique in a minuscule leopard-print bikini — a look that sent her fans into an absolute frenzy.